2024 F1 reserve drivers: the hopefuls on standby for each GP team

 After setting up its own young driver programme in 2023, Aston Martin hired the services of reigning F2 champion Felipe Drugovich to fill its reserve driver spot.

 The young Brazilian enjoyed a dominant campaign in 2022, claiming feature race wins in Jeddah, Barcelona, Monaco and Zandvoort — allowing him to wrap up the F2 title in Monza with a race to spare.
-His consistent performance throughout the season put him on the radar of most F1 teams but with very few spaces, Drugovich is currently limited to the sidelines while Fernando Alonso and Lance Stroll enjoy the team’s resurgent performance.
-In the meantime, he will attend races throughout the year to gain experience, as well as compete in FP1 sessions.
+His consistent performance throughout the season put him on the radar of most F1 teams but with very few spaces, Drugovich was limited to the sidelines — attending races throughout the year to gain experience, as well as compete in FP1 sessions — while Fernando Alonso and Lance Stroll enjoy the team’s resurgent performance in 2023.

 Although his first outing at the 2023 Italian GP did little to impress, Drugovich found incredible pace during the first practice session of the 2023 Abu Dhabi Grand Prix weekend, as he finished second in the overall standings, just 0.228s off the pace set by Mercedes’ George Russell.

-More impressive performances like that could land him in the radar of many teams moving forward, and after Lewis Hamilton’s shock move to Ferrari, Mercedes could come calling.
+More impressive performances like that in 2024 could land him in the radar of many teams moving forward, with seats at RB and Sauber still available for 2025.

 McLaren